-If one tries to discern the revenue sources accruing in the distribution business in a fair and dispassionate manner, it is clearly evident that all the supplementary revenue sources (Other than pure subscription) including Carriage, Placements, LCN, Bundling, Advertising on PS etcis dependent on the weightage of People Meters placed in households belonging to the LCOs customer and is also dependent on the subscriber base.
-Just to reiterate once again that subscribers are owned by the LCO/LMO and just 3 to 5% subscribers are owned by the MSO.
+If one tries to discern the revenue sources accruing in the distribution business in a fair and dispassionate manner, it is clearly evident that all the supplementary revenue sources (Other than pure subscription) including Carriage, Placements, LCN, Bundling, Advertising on PS etc is dependent on the weightage of People Meters placed in households belonging to the LCOs customer and is also dependent on the subscriber base.
+Just to reiterate once again that 90 to 95% subscribers are owned by the LCO/LMO and just 3 to 5% subscribers are owned by the MSO.